 My name is Andrei Burdenkov, I am a certified private guide in Minsk (License 000961 of 20.05.2011).
-The past employment at Minsk travel agencies earned me experience both in formal aspects of a travel to Belarus as well as in guided Minsk tours.
+The past employment at Minsk travel agencies earned me experience in formal aspects of tourism in Belarus.

 Andrei Burdenkov, certified Minsk guide, Belarus